tameem-asif/tameem-asif/README.md

 Those are all things I love talking about (and often don't stop talking about)!

-🔭 I’m currently working on a website interface for ordering parts for CU Formula racing.
-You can check out the source code [here!](https://github.com/tameem-asif/fsae-ordering)
+🔭 I’m currently working on a custom static site generator that I plan to use for my personal website.

 ---
 ### Contact Me!